Frequently Asked Questions

 Twilio

-Twilio provides a robust SMS API with specific features for India's regulatory requirements.
-Integration requires an Account SID and Auth Token for authentication.
+Twilio provides SMS API with features for India's regulatory requirements.
+Authenticate with Account SID and Auth Token.

 Sinch